VeroElaine/VeroElaine.github.io/README.md

 ## Code Snippets

 ## Future Improvments
+* Create randomized characters to show on load of the home page
+* Add in modal if character input from user is not in the Marvel Universe
 * Add a quiz to show random hero/villain description where you guess the correct character
 * Add more to the quiz that gives a story summary and you guess the correct comic of the character you currently searched
+* Make it responsive to mobile apps and various display sizes